VII Women's Golf - The Fashion Pages

 The Great Stock Market Crash of 1929 affected the Wethered family fortune and for a brief period Joyce was forced to take a position as manageress of Fortnum and Mason's golf department, thereby losing her amateur status, before securing other professional engagements.
 Women's golf certainly did not afford the income opportunities that it does today, though Joyce played 52 matches in USA in 1935 earning some £4,000.

-She effectively retired from amateur golf in 1930 and became Lady Heathcote-Amory when she married in 1937, expressing the view that she was tired putting up with the bad treatment and crowd behaviour including 'shoving' that sometimes accompanied golf matches.
+Joyce effectively retired from amateur golf in 1930 and became Lady Heathcote-Amory when she married in 1937, expressing the view that she was tired putting up with the bad treatment and crowd behaviour, including 'shoving', that sometimes accompanied golf matches.

-Gloria Minoprio took part in British Ladies Championship in 1933 in what was, quite simply, the smartest golfing outfit ever worn by any golfer.
+Gloria Minoprio took part in the British Ladies Championship in 1933 in what was, quite simply, the smartest golfing outfit ever worn by any golfer.
 This was the first sight of a woman in trousers, called 'slacks', on the golf course and to say it caused a stir is an understatement.
-Her outfit can now be seen in the British Golf Museum in St Andrews, though not in all its full glory.
+Her outfit is now in the possession of the British Golf Museum in St Andrews.

 Gloria was a self taught golfer, though she become a member of Royal Portrush Ladies Golf Club as part of her preparations for her final British Championship held there in 1939, where she obtained a handicap (with a full set of clubs).